microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/README.md

 localStorage.setItem(storageKey, JSON.stringify(state.account));
 ```

 With this, the user account data will be persisted and always up-to-date as we centralized previously all our state updates.
-This is where we begin to benefit from all our previous refactorings 🙂.
+This is where we begin to benefit from all our previous refactors 🙂.

 As the data is saved, we also have to take care of restoring it when the app is loaded.
 Since we'll begin to have more initialization code it may be a good idea to create a new `init` function, that also includes our previous code at the bottom of `app.js`: